 Originality and significance: is what is being claimed both new and important?

 Structure and scholarship: does the paper make its points in a clear and convincing way?
 Is it logically consistent?
 Is the research accurate and thorough?

 Felicity of prose: is the paper clearly and carefully written in a way that advances the progress of the argument?
 Is the paper free of unnecessary jargon?

 Papers that have already been published, or are currently in the press, the published (or about-to-be-published) version of your paper is still eligible for submission for the award.
-You may submit a revised version of no more than 4000 words for consideration using the form below.
+You may submit a revised version of no more than 4000 words for consideration.

 To be considered for the award, send your article and contact information to firstname.lastname@example.org

 Past Prize Winners

 2007 Sylvia Bowerbank Award Margaret Cavendish Society VI